gyrogami logo

 Learning widens the gap between what you know and the enormity of what there is to know, i.e. what you don't know.

 Everyone thinks they are the cat's meow, highlighting why the Dunning Kruger effect thrives in the maille community.
-It's a giant echo chamber that does not improve the art or weed out the shady activities so ubiquitous within it.
+It's a giant echo chamber that does not improve the art or weed out the shady activities and players so ingrained within it.
+Mediocrity is praised and celebrated because that is the norm.

 Posted by M: January 6, 2022